bufferapp/facebook-api-wrapper/README.md

 ## Did you find a bug?

-If you found a bug then please go ahead and [open a GitHub issue](https://github.com/bufferapp/facebook-api-wrapper/issues), and we'll try to figure out what's going on.
+If you found a bug then please go ahead and [open a GitHub issue](https://github.com/bufferapp/facebook-api-wrapper/issues), and we'll try to fix it as soon as possible.